NeXTLinux/nextlinux-engine/docs/content/docs/install/_index.md

 - Workers
     - Image Analyzer Service

-For most installations a single instance of the Anchore Engine container running all 6 services is sufficient however multiple Analyzer services can be spun up to handle heavy load and to reduce analysis time for large deployments.
+For most installations a single instance of the Nextlinux Engine container running all 6 services is sufficient however multiple Analyzer services can be spun up to handle heavy load and to reduce analysis time for large deployments.

 ### Deployment Models

-The Anchore Engine container can be deployed manually, using Docker Compose, Kubernetes or any container orchestration platform.
+The Nextlinux Engine container can be deployed manually, using Docker Compose, Kubernetes or any container orchestration platform.

-The following guides outline deployment of the Anchore Engine using common deployment models.
+The following guides outline deployment of the Nextlinux Engine using common deployment models.

 - Docker Compose
-    Install and run Anchore using Docker Compose including a PostgreSQL container.
+    Install and run Nextlinux using Docker Compose including a PostgreSQL container.

 - Kubernetes
     Install and run on Kubernetes using PostgreSQL within the POD or as an external service.